SQL GROUPING SETS, ROLLUP, and CUBE

 3 GROUPING SETS Interview Questions

-Q1: Write a query that shows revenue by region, revenue by product, and total revenue, all in one result set.
+Q1: Write a query that shows profit by region, profit by status, and total profit, all in one result set.

 Q2: Explain the difference between ROLLUP and CUBE.
 Give an example of when you would use each.